RGBboy/machinist/readme.md

 Create a new Machine object `machine`.

+`machine.state` is set to `initialState`.

+## machine.state

+Reference to the current state  the machine is in.

 ## machine.addTransition(name, from, to)

 Creates a valid transition `name` that will switch from the State `from` to